 For more information on gas, electrical, fire and water safety and your security please visit our safety and security page

-A Tenancy Management Check (TMC) is a visit completed by Whitefriars Officers every two years.
-The aim is to support residents to sustain their tenancies and live well in their homes for as long as they wish.
+A tenancy management check (TMC) is a visit completed by Whitefriars’ officers every two years.
+The aim is to support you to sustain your tenancy and live well in your home for as long as you wish.

 We will offer practical guidance to residents to report repairs through our new digital customer portal called My Account and explain the other functions that customers will be able to access, day or night, when convenient to them.

-During the visit we will complete a visual inspection of the property and any outside space to ensure residents are maintain their tenancy obligations and managing any property related matters such as the control and treatment of condensation.
+During the visit we will complete a visual inspection of the property and any outside space to make sure you are maintaining your tenancy obligations and managing any property related matters such as the control and treatment of condensation.
 We will check who is living in the property at the time of this visit and identify any overcrowding or under-occupancy issues.

-An appointment text will be sent approximately two weeks prior to the appointment, if the appointment is inconvenient the customer can request another appointment which we will be happy to arrange.
+An appointment text will be sent around two weeks before the appointment.
+If the appointment is inconvenient we will be happy to rearrange.